Drone vs drone. Made in Munich.

 Protecting people and critical infrastructure

 Soldiers in the field.
 Convoys on the move.
-Airports, harbours, energy infrastructure.
-Class I FPV drones strike exactly where defence is missing today.
-An effective answer against this threat class saves lives and protects what carries a society.
+Airports, harbors, energy infrastructure.
+Class I FPV drones strike exactly where defense is missing today.
+An effective answer against this threat class saves lives and protects the foundations of society.

 Answer to a new threat class

 An FPV threat demands an FPV-scale answer.
-Conventional architectures of radar, RF jamming and guided missiles were designed for different classes and do not reach into close-range.
+Conventional architectures of radar, RF jamming and guided missiles were designed for different classes and don't engage at close range.
 Drone vs drone: on the same physical plane, in the same cost class, with the same scalability.
-This is the answer this threat class demands.
+This is what the threat class actually requires.

 European Sovereignty

 A capability for Europe must be built in Europe.
 Made in Munich, ITAR-free, without US supply-chain dependency, without third-party re-export approvals.
-A defence capability Europe controls itself.
+A defense capability under European control.

 - Defensive use only